 Of course, binding the parties when the general contractor uses the subcontract bid greatly benefits the subcontractor since his expectations are protected and the general contractor loses the monopoly he had in the market.
 But that the proposed rule would also greatly benefit the general contractor is easily proved.
 Most reported construction bidding cases involve a general contractor arguing that the rule in the industry should be that both parties are bound before the award of the main contract.
 This argument was made in both the Baird and Drennan cases.
-The reason the general contractors from underbidding, hoping to make a profit from the subcontractors and their suppliers.83 A reputable general contractor cannot compete in such a market, and if he tries to compete, there is the danger that cut-throat competition will substantially affect the quality of the ultimate product.
+The reason the general contractors argue for this rule is to prevent unscrupulous general contractors from underbidding, hoping to make a profit from the subcontractors and their suppliers.83 A reputable general contractor cannot compete in such a market, and if he tries to compete, there is the danger that cut-throat competition will substantially affect the quality of the ultimate product.